 - Information on “Welcome to the Pack” can be found on the Office for Diversity and Inclusion website at https://diversity.uconn.edu/about/welcometothepack/

-- Students who do not complete the “Alcohol Edu Part 1 , ” “Protect Our Pack” and “Welcome to the Pack” modules before the start of fall classes will have a registration hold placed on their accounts which will prevent them from adding and dropping classes and, registering for Spring semester classes.
-Students will not be able to register for spring semester classes until both modules are completed.
+- Students who do not complete the “Welcome to the Pack” module will have a registration hold placed on their accounts which will prevent them from adding and dropping classes, and registering for Spring Semester classes.

 BY SEPTEMBER 14, 2020 – Complete “Protect Our Pack” Online Module